-The valuation allowance decreases in 2009, 2008 and 2007 were due to the Company's assessments of its ability to use certain state net operating loss carryforwards primarily due to agreements with taxing authorities as previously discussed.
+The valuation allowance decreases in 2010, 2009 and 2008 were due to the Company's assessments of its ability to use certain net operating loss carryforwards primarily due to agreements with taxing authorities as previously discussed.

 Deferred income taxes are recorded based upon temporary differences between the financial statement and tax bases of assets and liabilities and available net operating loss and tax credit carryforwards.
 Temporary differences and carryforwards that comprised deferred income tax assets and liabilities were as follows: